How to Teach Theme with Each Kindness

 Connecting to the Text

-This free resource includes before reading activities, a brainstorming page for discussing various themes in literature, the main idea and theme comparison chart, and an application page for students.
+This free resource includes before reading activities, a brainstorming page for discussing various themes in literature, the main idea and theme comparison chart, and an application page for students that you can use with Each Kindness.
 To download the freebie I’m sharing with you for this lesson, subscribe to my email list below.

 [THIS RESOURCE] includes many other teaching options on the theme of kindness.
 You can use it at the beginning of the year, after winter break, at Valentine’s Day, for Anti-Bullying Week, or any time you need to address kindness in the classroom.